Skip to main content

 <Link href="/posts/1" preload>View post</Link>

-It looks like a plain <a> tag, but Inertia swaps only the page component underneath — giving you SPA-like navigation without a full reload.
+You write it like a normal <a> tag, but Inertia swaps only the page component behind the scenes, giving you an SPA-like feel.

-The <Form> component from @inertiajs/svelte is the recommended form-submission style used in the starter kit’s authentication pages.
-You specify action and method as props and write the form body using a {#snippet}.
+The <Form> component from @inertiajs/svelte is the recommended form submission style used in the starter kit auth screens.
+Specify action and method as props and write the interior with a {#snippet}.

 Basic usage